Skip to content

 Cons

-• Zero named clients anywhere.
+• Almost no named clients.
+NuxGame (B2B iGaming platform) announced a partnership in December 2025, but no end operators are named.
 The gambling case study is anonymous.
 Trustpilot reviewers are anonymous.
-No logos on the website, no 'trusted by' section with recognizable brands.
-For an operator choosing a payment infrastructure partner, the inability to reference-check with named iGaming clients is a meaningful gap.
-Every major competitor names at least some gambling clients.
+No 'trusted by' section with recognizable casino brands.
+For an operator choosing a payment infrastructure partner, the inability to reference-check with named end-operator clients is a meaningful gap.
+Every major competitor names gambling operators directly.

 • R&D operations in Kyiv during an ongoing conflict.
 The company has been transparent about it and operations continued, but this is a real risk factor.
 Platform development, bug fixes and new feature releases depend on the Kyiv engineering team.
 London, Manila, Herzliya and Amsterdam provide geographic spread, but the core engineering talent sits in a war zone.
 Ask for their business continuity plan.

 • No direct acquiring capability.
 You need separate contracts with every PSP.
 For an operator running three acquirers through Corefy, that's three separate onboarding processes, three sets of commercial negotiations, three compliance reviews.
-Nuvei and Solidgate handle acquiring and orchestration together, reducing vendor management overhead significantly.
+Nuvei handles acquiring and orchestration together, reducing vendor management overhead significantly.

 • The routing fee of 0.2-0.7% stacks on top of PSP costs.
 At the high end of the range, that's a meaningful margin addition.
 On a 2% PSP rate, adding 0.7% Corefy fee brings total to 2.7%.
 Whether the AI routing savings justify that premium depends on your specific approval rate improvements.
 Without measurable lift, the orchestration layer is pure cost.